A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-4. Heat the reaction mixture to 80°C and stir for 2 hours.
+5. Heat the reaction mixture to 80°C under reflux and stir for 2 hours (monitor reaction progress using TLC or other suitable techniques).

-5. Cool the reaction mixture and filter it.
+6. Cool the reaction mixture to room temperature.

-6. Wash the filtrate with water and dry it over anhydrous sodium sulfate.
+8. Wash the organic layer with brine and dry it over anhydrous sodium sulfate.

-7. Concentrate the filtrate to obtain the desired product.
+10. Concentrate the filtrate under reduced pressure using a rotary evaporator to obtain the crude product.

-• The Suzuki coupling is a palladium-catalyzed cross-coupling reaction that forms carbon-carbon bonds between an aryl halide and an organoborane.
+• The Suzuki coupling is a palladium-catalyzed cross-coupling reaction that forms carbon-carbon bonds between an aryl or vinyl halide and an organoborane.

 Significance:

-• The Suzuki coupling is a powerful tool for the synthesis of complex organic molecules.
+• The Suzuki coupling is a widely used and powerful tool for the synthesis of complex organic molecules, particularly in pharmaceutical and agrochemical industries.

 Share on: